-Bethel Music has released a video sharing the story of the miraculous healing of Jaxon, the son of Bethel’s CEO, Joel Taylor.
-Jaxon’s trial was the inspiration for “Raise a Hallelujah,” the first song on Bethel’s new album, Victory.
+Bethel Music has released a video sharing the story behind Raise a Hallelujah, the miraculous healing of Jaxon, the son of Bethel’s CEO, Joel Taylor.
+Jaxon’s illness was the inspiration for “Raise a Hallelujah,” the first song on Bethel’s album, Victory.
 The beginning lyrics are:

 I raise a hallelujah, in the presence of my enemies